ta0kira/wrapping-editor/README.md

 --    caller so that the library can avoid end-of-line considerations. paragraphs = map UnparsedPara $ lines $ "Your document contents."

 -- 2. Create an editor.
-This example uses the `breakExact` wrapping policy. editor = editDocument breakExact paragraphs
+This example uses lazy word hyphenation. editor = editDocument (breakWords lazyHyphen) paragraphs

 -- 3a.
 Edit the document using actions from `Viewer` and `Editor`.
 Don't forget -- to set the viewport size!
 If either dimension is < 1, the text will be